Coronavirus: everything you need to know about COVID-19

 How does coronavirus spread?

-Experts think that, like colds and flu, coronavirus spreads via droplets produced by coughing and sneezing.
+Experts think that, like colds and flu, coronavirus spreads via droplets produced by coughing and sneezing, and through breathing aerosol particles out into the air around them .
 As with other coronaviruses, it's likely that this coronavirus can also be picked up from surfaces.

 How do you diagnose coronavirus?